|

 Chair’s opening remarks

-Mike Bradley, Director Wolfson Centre Bulk Solids Handling, University of Greenwich and Member of the Bulk Materials Handling Committee, Institution of Mechanical Engineers
+Mike Bradley, Director, Wolfson Centre Bulk Solids Handling, University of Greenwich and Member, Bulk Materials Handling Committee, Institution of Mechanical Engineers

 |